 Please click here to see English department information.

-These degree requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
-Therefore, the College strongly urges students to consult regularly with their major advisor, CLAS advisor and SEHD advisor to confirm the best plans of study before finalizing them.
+These program requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
+Therefore, the College strongly urges students to consult regularly with their Teaching English Language Learners advisor to confirm the best plans of study before finalizing them.

-- Students must complete a minimum of 27 upper division (3000-level and above) ENGL credit hours.
+- Students must complete a minimum of 12 ENGL credit hours

-- Students must earn a minimum grade of C- (1.7) in all courses that apply to the major and must achieve a minimum cumulative major GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Courses taken using pass/fail grading cannot apply to major requirements.
+- Students must earn a minimum grade of B- (2.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the certificate GPA.
+Students cannot complete certificate course requirements as P+/P/F or S/U.